The smallest possible data surface.

 TL;DR

 No child accounts.
 No cloud sync of practice data.
 No advertising SDKs.
+No analytics tools, anywhere on the site.
 No third-party tracking inside the practice flow.
-One-tap export and delete from Settings.
+JSON export and one-tap reset from the Practice page.

 Last updated 26 April 2026.